- National Geographic Explorer

 The photo team, a National Geographic Photographer and a Photo Specialist, will enhance your voyage by working with you on photo composition and exposure; helping you develop your own unique vision; showing you how professionals edit and store images while on the go; and sharing the stories behind some of their greatest images.
 Whether expert or interested beginner, you'll find added benefits such as walks ashore and Zodiac cruises dedicated to photography, presentations on the creative and technical aspects of photography, and one-on-one mentoring and coaching in the field.

 Optional Pre- / Post-Trip Extension: (6 Days)

 Exploring Wales: Expore the distinct Welsh culture and a wealth of castles, gardens and abbeys, including Tintern Abbey, made famous by the poet Wordsworth, and so much more.
 From $4,570 per person.
 Contact ExpeditionTrips for details.

 All accommodations aboard ship; all meals and non-alcoholic beverages aboard ship; meals on land as indicated; shore excursions; sightseeing and entrance fees; special access permits; transfers to and from group flights; use of kayaks; tips, except to ship’s crew; taxes and service charges; services of a ship physician on most voyages; services of your expedition staff.

-Air transportation; extensions; passport, visa, immigration fees; meals not indicated; baggage/accident/travel insurance; items of a personal nature, such as alcoholic beverages; email; laundry; gratuities to ship's crew at your discretion; fuel surcharge may apply.
+Air transportation; extensions; passport, visa, immigration fees; meals not indicated; baggage/accident/travel insurance; items of a personal nature, such as alcoholic beverages; email; laundry; gratuities to ship's crew at your discretion; optional extensions; fuel surcharge may apply.